-The Graduate Diploma of Professional Supervision may be ideal for you, if
+The Graduate Diploma of Professional Supervision is not offered to international students.

-Applicants whose entry qualifications were obtained in an institution where English is not the language of instruction normally will be required to demonstrate competency in English by an IELTS (or equivalent) result of 7.0 in all bands of the test and may be required to attend such English language courses as prescribed by the Sydney College of Divinity.
+Applicants whose entry qualifications were obtained in an institution where English is not the language of instruction normally require a minimum IELTS (or equivalent) score of 7.0 in all bands of the test.

-The Graduate Diploma of Professional Supervision award requires students to complete four units (36 cps) from 8500 and 9600 series units in the SCD Schedule of Units of Study.
+The Graduate Diploma of Professional Supervision degree requires candidates to complete 36 credit points (4 units) from 8100 and 9200 series units in the SCD Schedule of Units of Study.

 * If either of the two compulsory units have been completed in the award used for admission into the Graduate Diploma of Professional Supervision they are to be replaced with one or two elective units respectively

-- one unit (27 cps) from the Counselling sub discipline on the list of SCD Schedule of Units.
+- one unit (9 cps) from the Counselling sub-discipline on the list of SCD schedule of units.

-The course must include at least one 9600-series unit.
+The Course must include at least one 9200-series unit.